Reverse-Engineering Model Editing on Language Models: Related Work

 \subsection{Model Editing Paradigms.}

 Existing model editing techniques generally fall into three categories.
 Parameter-preserving methods utilize external modules~\cite{mitchell2022memory, huang2023transformer, hartvigsen2023aging, yu2024melo}, memory systems~\cite{wang2024wise}, or input contexts~\cite{madaan2022memory, zheng2023can} to implement editing, yet suffer from over-parameterization as model scales grow.
 Meta-learning strategies utilize hypernetworks to predict weight updates~\cite{de2021editing, mitchellfast, zhang2024instructedit}, though they offer limited interpretability.
 In contrast, locate-then-edit algorithms offer a more transparent and parameter-efficient alternative.
 By localizing knowledge-related neurons via causal tracing, this approach implements editing by modifying these specific units.
 Representative methods include ROME~\cite{meng2022locating} for single-fact editing and MEMIT~\cite{meng2023mass} for batch editing.
-To mitigate model collapse, recent works introduce post-hoc regularization techniques~\cite{gu2024model, maperturbation}.
-Furthermore, the latest AlphaEdit~\cite{fangalphaedit} maintains general model capabilities by projecting updates onto the null space of general knowledge.
+To mitigate model collapse, recent works introduce post-hoc regularization techniques~\cite{gu2024model, maperturbation}, and AlphaEdit~\cite{fangalphaedit} maintains general model capabilities by projecting updates onto the null space of general knowledge.
+Furthermore, recent studies recognize the limitations of existing editing techniques.
+Methodologically, \citet{liu2026backward} enhances the editing performance of MEMIT using forward replay techniques.
+In terms of evaluation, \citet{liu2026we} proposes a behavior distribution-based evaluation framework to measure editing locality.